All Episodes

 I may as well, using your theory, ignore the Hillary Clinton presidential campaign on the idea that it won't have any legitimacy and she won't be able to get it publicized.

-We're we are we are the bulwark here.
+No, no, We are the bulwark here.

-We are the dike holding back the onslaught of liberalism in this country, and it comes disguised, it comes camouflaged, such as it is in global warming.
+We are the dyke holding back the onslaught of liberalism in this country.

 Excuse me.

-Destroying the planet, so we have to make amends for our sins.
+So we have to make amends for our sins.

-We have to raise taxes, we have to roll back our livestock.
+We have to roll back our livestocks.

-Uh this I'm not going to ignore the onslaught of liberalism because there are still millions of Americans that need to be informed and educated as to how it's just like the blob.
+I'm not going to ignore the onslaught of liberalism because there are still millions of Americans that need to be informed and educated as to how.

-It just it just seeps into everywhere.
+It just seeps into everywhere.

-But I I'll give you a true statement.
+But I'll give you a true statement.

-Something that is an organization, a group of people, a family, whatever, that is not conservative by definition will be liberal.
+Something that is an organization, a group of people, a family, whatever, that is not conservative, by definition, will be liberal.

 Liberalism is easy.